-^{30.} The D.C.
+30 The D.C.
 Circuit's decision in Tobin does not compel a different result.
-306 F.2d 270, 113 U.S. App.
-D.C.
-110 (D.C.
+306 F.2d 270 (D.C.
 Cir.
 1962).
 If anything, Tobin advises courts to sidestep important constitutional issues unless squarely presented and unavoidable.
 In Tobin, the setting was review of a contempt conviction, which the Circuit found "is not the most practical method of inducing courts to answer broad questions broadly."
 306 F.2d at 274.
-This case is even less amenable to resolving an important constitutional issue than Tobin.
-There is no conviction or piece of legislation before the court to evaluate.
-Assessing the constitutionality of a not-yet-enacted statute would be the equivalent of answering a hypothetical question on a law school exam.
-This court cannot engage in such an exercise.
+This case is even less amenable to resolving an important

+Finally, Plaintiffs suggest that the court has the authority to "narrow overbroad [congressional] subpoenas," and should consider doing so here.
+Pls.'
+Reply at 13.
+But the federal courts enjoy no such power.
 "A legislative inquiry may be as broad, as searching, and as exhaustive as is necessary to make effective the constitutional powers of Congress."
 Townsend, 95 F.2d at 361 (citation omitted).
 "There is no requirement that every piece of information gathered in such an investigation be justified before the judiciary."
 McSurely, 521 F.2d at 1041.
 The court therefore cannot "engage in a line-by-line review" of the Mazars subpoena and narrow its demands.
 Bean LLC, 291 F. Supp.
 3d at 44; see also Senate Select Committee on Ethics v.
 Packwood, 845 F. Supp.
 17, 20 (D.D.C.
-1994) ("This [c]ourt... has no authority to restrict the scope of the Ethics Committee's investigation.").
+1994) ("This [c]ourt . . . has no authority to restrict the scope of the Ethics Committee's investigation.").